 Gateway Electronics program students begin working with electronics on the first day of class.
 Topics covered in the program include installation, maintenance, modification, diagnosis and troubleshooting of a wide variety of electronic equipment.
 After comprehensive training in electronic theory, skills are practiced in the lab including the operation and use of various testing and diagnostic equipment.

 Learn how to assist in designing the products of tomorrow and the machines that make them in Mechanical Design Technology program at Gateway Technical College.
-Gateway offers two associate degree programs in Mechanical Design Technology and Mechanical Design Technology – Mechatronics.
-Both mechanical engineering technicians and mechatronics technicians help mechanical engineers design, develop, test and manufacture special machinery, consumer products and other equipment.
+Mechanical engineering technicians help mechanical engineers design, develop, test and manufacture special machinery, consumer products and other equipment.
 They develop sketches and rough layouts, record and analyze data, and make calculations and estimates.

 Learn how to design and work with HDTVs, computers, wireless communication and alternative energy systems with an associate degree in Electrical Engineering Technology from Gateway Technical College.
 Electrical and electronic engineering technicians help engineers design and develop computers, communication equipment, medical monitoring devices and navigational equipment.
 Technicians may also work in product evaluation and testing, using measuring and diagnostic devices to adjust, test and repair equipment.

 In today’s fast-paced society being able to quickly get from place to place is essential.
 Become a part of the team designing the highways of tomorrow with a Civil Engineering Technology (CET) – Highway Technology associate degree at Gateway Technical College.